MicrosoftDocs/biztalk-docs/his/core/how-to-use-a-client-context-with-the-biztalk-adapter-for-host-applications2.md

 ---
+description: "Learn more about: How to use a Client Context with the BizTalk Adapter for Host Applications"
 title: "How to use a Client Context with the BizTalk Adapter for Host Applications2 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"